How To Score Your Target Account List For Best-fit Accounts

 - Develop a predictive model on your own by leveraging the data from your EMR

-- Layering on Intent Data in order to identify who actually might be in-market.
+- Layering on Intent Data to identify who actually might be in-market.

 - Looking at existing Relationships